rachelslaybaugh/git-novice/05-forks-PRs.md

 copy of things while keeping up with a source copy of things.

 ### Exercise: push a change to GitHub
-1. Edit mars.md.
+1. Edit `mars.md`.
 Add one sentence to the file that is about Mars.

-2. Add a file to the repository called lessons.txt.
+2. Add a file to the repository called `lessons.txt` or `lessons.md`.
 In that file tell me about one thing you've learned in this lesson so far.
+I'd also appreciate any feedback you have about this lesson: how to make it clearer, what works, what doesn't work.

 3. Git add and commit those changes, and push them to your GitHub (origin) repository.